-- Basophilic stippling: Precipitation of RNA or ribosomes in RBC that is identifiable as blue chunks in RBC.
+- Basophilic stippling: RNA or ribosomes in RBC that is identifiable as blue chunks in RBC.

 - Nucleated RBC (nRBC): Different variants may be seen, but in mammals, the most common nRBC seen in blood in animals with a regenerative anemia (or other causes of increased nRBC such as marrow injury) is the metarubricyte (fully hemoglobinized nRBC).

 - Howell-Jolly bodies: Nuclear fragments or micronuclei.

 Note that none of these above three features alone, or even in combination indicates a regenerative response, since other disease processes can result in their presence in peripheral blood (in the absence of a regenerative response or even an anemia), e.g. lead poisoning (basophilic stippling, nRBC), altered splenic or marrow macrophage function (nRBC, Howell-Jolly bodies), bone marrow injury (nRBC).
 Also, the absence of these features does not mean the anemia is not regenerative (this is based on the presence of reticulocytes or polychromasia in most species, except for the horse, where we look for macrocytes).

 Anemias without sufficient numbers of immature anucleate RBC are termed non-regenerative and are due to conditions which decrease the production of erythrocytes by the bone marrow.
 Remember, that the bone marrow takes 3-5 days to respond to an anemia, so an acute onset anemia may initially appear non-regenerative.